Installation

 In order to test your voicebank, you’re going to need to make or open a .dv sequence file.
 These act the same as an UTAU .ust, OpenUtau .ustx, or .mid file and contain timing, note, lyric, and track data for a song.

-The easiest way to to this would be to find a .dv file online, but these are very uncommon.
+The easiest way to do this would be to find a .dv file online, but these are very uncommon.
 Instead, I’ve provided this one for you!
 Before using it, make sure to right-click the track at the top and set the singer to the one you just made.

 kaeru-no-gasshou.dv